igorsteinmacher/INF502-Fall2020/assignments/02_basicPython.md

 >>> pythagoreanTheorem(2, 2)
 2.8284271247461903
 ```
-Present your source code and the interactive shell output of three example runs.
+Present your source code and the output of three example runs.

 **2. Write a function with the following signature:** `list_mangler(list_in)`.